sogaiu/index-janet/README.md

 idx-janet
 ```

-This should produce a `tags` file.
+This should produce a `tags` file, typically used by vim / neovim.

 For `TAGS` (emacs):